 Isochromosomes are chromosomes composed of mirror images of one of the arms of the chromosome.
 As a result, the opposite chromosome arm may be deleted and the cells only have a single copy of the genetic material in the arm present in the normal member of the homologous pair.

-What is Q arm?
+Why is chromosome Q arm?

-q arm of a chromosome: The long arm of a chromosome. … Origin of p and q as chromosome arms: The symbol “p” was chosen to designate the short arm because “p” stands for “petit”, “small” in French.
+Origin of p and q as chromosome arms: The symbol “p” was chosen to designate the short arm because “p” stands for “petit”, “small” in French.
 The letter “q” was selected to signify the long arm merely because “q” is the next letter in the alphabet.

 What do you mean by Telocentric?